 We were in Belbín.
 A little further on, we leave another smaller fold on the side of the road: the Güelga, and after a steep ramp we reach the flock of Parres.
 Lovely.
 We continue climbing and after a while we enter the flock of Arnaedo where there is a magnificent source to refuel and refresh a little.

-We take a few 2 hours of march and we arrived at Collado de Sierra Buena (1.400 meters), the highest point of our route.
-From here we can see magnificent panoramic views of the central massif of the Picos de Europa, with its "Torrecerredo" roof and the "Cabrones peak" on its left.
+We take a few 2 hours of march and we arrived at Collado de Sierra Buena (1.400 meters), the highest point of our tour.
+From here we glimpse magnificent panoramic views of the central massif of the Picos de Europa, with its "Torrecerredo" roof and the "Cabrones peak" on its left.

 We continue route and shortly after we see the majestic Vega Maor.
 We go into it, it is much bigger than it seemed in the distance.
 We crossed the deep fertile plain and finally found the flock that bears his name.
 From here the descent is unstoppable and takes us straight to the famous Ostón, located in an incomparable place and one of the highlights of our march.
 With its cabins built on a kind of hanging rock it turns out to be a small Machu Pichu.
 A terrace or landing with an elegant bow, called the Pico de Ostón, to which we climbed in just ten minutes, and which turns out to be an insurmountable watchtower on the throat of Cares.
 The perspective of the high summits of the Urrieles is no less overwhelming.
 It is very comforting to enjoy the food in this magnificent place.
 Very close there is a fountain in which to fill the canteens.
 The spring is not exactly in Ostón, but in Valdelafuente, about 7 minutes from the flock, to the left of it; the cattle paths lead to it.